 A community space

-The charity Crisis used the School building and hall for two years running to provide food and shelter for the homeless.
+The charity Crisis at Christmas used the school building and hall for two years running to provide food and shelter for the homeless.

 Your help so far

-With your help so far, the school has been able to enlist renowned theatre architects Haworth Tompkins to carry out the first stage of the project.
-The proposals in their feasibility study would see the hall become one of the most versatile and high-tech theatre spaces in London with innovative new staging, seating, lighting and sound.
-A space with gallery facilities would support both temporary and permanent art displays, and there would be improved disabled accessibility throughout.
+With your help so far, as well as funding from Camden Council’s Community Infrastructure Levy and the Greater London Authority, the school has appointed architects who have produced RIBA Stage 3 designs, which have been granted planning permission and listed building consent.
+The proposals would see the hall become one of the most versatile and high-tech theatre and performance spaces in London with innovative new staging, seating, lighting and sound.
+A space with gallery facilities would support both temporary and permanent art displays and dynamic collections (including from the Museum of Brutalist Architecture to celebrate the heritage of the school, building and community).
+Improvements to the entrance area and new refreshment facilities would enable it to be used for a wide range of uses by local community groups, and there would be improved disabled accessibility throughout.

 The next stage

-The School Trust needs to raise £1.3 million to get this ambitious, yet vital project off the ground.
-We’re working hard to secure funding through various trusts – but we’ll still need support from families, staff and friends of the school.
+The School Trust needs to raise £1.8 million to get this ambitious, yet vital project off the ground.
+We’re working hard to secure funding through various trusts – most recently we have applied to the National Lottery Heritage Fund – but we’ll still need support from families, staff and friends of the school.

 Stay in touch